kubernetes/website/content/en/docs/setup/independent/high-availability.md

 {{< caution >}}
 Copy only the certificates in the above list. kubeadm will take care of generating the rest of the certificates with the required SANs for the joining control-plane instances.
-If by mistake you copy all the certificates, the creation of additional nodes could fail due to a lack of required SANs.
+If you copy all the certificates by mistake, the creation of additional nodes could fail due to a lack of required SANs.
 {{< /caution >}}